lazzarello/griftblog/_posts/tech/2024-01-06-cloud-gpu-for-speech-synthesis.md

 I found something in the Quickstart AMIs category in EC2 for a "Deep Learning Base OSS Nvidia Driver GPU AMI (Ubuntu 20.04) 20240101".
 That might be helpful.

 Fired up one of those with a G5 instance type.
 The Nvidia and CUDA stuff is already installed.
 The login message says there's a conda virtual env outside the system python to access the GPU.
-It's running an older version of Ubuntu.I try and install PyTorch via conda and it hangs there for about 10 minutes...doing...something?
+It's running an older version of Ubuntu.
+I try and install PyTorch via conda and it hangs there for about 10 minutes...doing...something?

 Shutting this one down and creating a new one with the "Deep Learning OSS Nvidia Driver AMI GPU PyTorch 2.1.0 (Ubuntu 20.04) 20240102" AMI claims to have PyTorch installed at boot through a special conda environment.
 I run python in a REPL from there and `import torch` but it says it does not have access to the GPU.